 San Antonio Zoo

 The zoo currently has over 300 animals, representing more than 100 different species.
 Our animal collection includes animals from other facilities that are being retired due to age, health, or other issues.
 They also offer a drive thru zoo at certain times during the year.

-is an 85-acre zoo located in the city of Tyler, Texas.
+This is an 85-acre zoo located in the city of Tyler, Texas.
 It features animals from all over the world.
-This zoo is an 85-acre zoo located in the city of Tyler, Texas.
 It features animals from all over the world.
 They offer summer camps for kids and ZooSchool that offers classes that meet once a month for a total of 6 sessions.

 Dallas World Aquarium